IYKenny/ImanziYannickKenny-Calc/calc-frontend/README.md

 ImanziYannickKenny-Calc

-To install all deoendencies: `npm install`
+To install all dependencies: `npm install`
 To run use: `npm start`